STARLINK Satellite Internet

 Starlink latency has been averaging between 20 and 50ms.
 This is very similar to DSL or a slower cable connection.
 Latency for traditional satellite is often 300-500 milliseconds.
 SpaceX has been receiving 9ms or lower latency in some of their new test sites in 2021.

-How do I sign up for Starlink Internet?
+How do I sign up for the actual STARLINK Internet service itself?